From classical theta functions to topological quantum field theory: A topological model for theta functions

 In other words, we are allowed to smoothen each crossing, to change the framing provided that we multiply by the appropriate power of $t$, and to identify the unknot with the empty link.

-The ``linking number'' in the name is motivated by the following: if $M$ is a $3$-dimensional sphere, then each link is, as an element of ${\mathcal L}_t(S^3)$, equivalent to the empty link with the coefficient $t$ raised to the sum of the linking numbers of ordered pairs of components and the writhes of the components.
-Said differently, the skein relations from Figure~\ref{skeinrelations} are used for computing the linking number.
+The ``linking number'' in the name is motivated by the fact that the skein relations from Figure~\ref{skeinrelations} are used for computing the linking number.
 These skein modules were first introduced by Przytycki in \cite{przytycki2} as one-parameter deformations of the group algebra of $H_1(M,{\mathbb Z})$.
 Przytycki computed them for all $3$-dimensional manifolds.

 \begin{lemma} Any trivial link component, namely any link component that bounds a disk disjoint from the rest of the link in such a way that the framing is an annulus inside the disk, can be deleted. \end{lemma}